d3v0ps/metaverse/apps/codex/developers/README.md

 ---
-id: developers
+id: about-this
-title: Developers
+title: About this
-sidebar_label: Developers
+sidebar_label: About this docs
 slug: /
 ---